From heavy rain to snow and ice, winter can throw up some perilous driving conditions.

 In heavy rain – Reduce your speed and consider pulling over in torrential rain.
 Drive slowly through water to avoid aquaplaning and expensive damage to your car.
 Use the edge of the kerb to judge the depth of water – always drive on the highest point of the road and don’t proceed if you can’t tell the depth of the water.

 In ice or hail – Only make a journey that’s absolutely necessary and always turn back if conditions deteriorate.
-Leave as much as ten times the average space between your car and another vehicle and drive slowly and smoothly, avoiding any sharp turns or heavy breaking.
+Leave as much as ten times the average space between your car and another vehicle and drive slowly and smoothly, avoiding any sharp turns or heavy braking.
 Remember ice is not always visible – just because you can’t see it doesn’t mean it isn’t there, so take extreme caution.
 If it begins to hail, pull over safely to avoid cracks in the windscreen and always stay in your car.

 What are your top tips for driving in winter weather?